 I’ve spent the better part of my first forty years trying to find and create that perfect relationship; I lived my life with that as a primary goal.
 Now that I am forty-one, I’m forging a solo path and I’m not one bit sad about it.

 I’ve waxed poetic over the years about finding the “One” who would make my life and heart complete; my very own modern-day fairy tale.
-Fortunately I do not need rescued.
+Fortunately, I do not need to be rescued.

 I’ve often dreamed of having a monogamous lover to settle down with so I can live a normal, average everyday family life, like most people in the world; that seems more like science fiction or fantasy to me these days.